kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 **Recommendation**
 The studio should aim to work with the actors identified in the previous analysis to seek out consistent results, it's also important to identify and foster relationships with up-and-coming actors.

 The studio should consider gathering additional data on actors who have appeared in fewer than 4 movies to see if any trends can be identified.
-The studio may also consider developing programs to identify promising young actors.
+Potential data points include:
+* Experience acting in non-movie projects (such as TV shows, theatre productions, or comedy shows)
+* Financial and popular success of non-movie projects

 ## Director analysis
 Do certain directors direct in more successful movies?

 The list of directors is filtered to only show actors who have directed (‘director_name’) at least 4 movies.
 Again, I analyzed normalized profit and normalized ROI per director.

-There are 77 directors with an average normalized profit greater than two - including Peter Jackson, Christopher Nolan, and Jon Favreau - indicating that these movies have an average profit that is at least twice the overall average.
-There are only four directors with average normalized ROI average greater than 1.5 - indicating that the movies these directors direct have an average ROI that is at least 50% above the overall average.
+There are 74 directors with an average normalized profit greater than the profit baseline - including Peter Jackson, Francis Lawrence, and Andrew Adamson - indicating that these movies have an average profit that is at least twice the overall average.

 ***Top Experienced Directors by Normalized Avg.
 Profit***
 | ```director_name```  | ```avg_profit_millions``` | ```normalized_profit``` |